Dear reader of ADxS.org, please excuse the disruption.

 Successful treatment of allergic rhinitis in children significantly reduces their ADHD symptoms, but not in children with non-allergic rhinitis.1314

-Allergies are usually the result of excessive cortisol levels.
-Cortisol inhibits the promotion of inflammation triggered by CRH (first stage of the HPA axis) through inflammatory cytokines and instead promotes other immune defense mechanisms that are directed against extracellular stressors - such as bacteria or allergens.
+Allergies are usually a consequence of excessive cortisol levels.
+Cortisol inhibits the promotion of inflammation triggered by CRH (first increment of the HPA axis) through inflammatory cytokines and instead promotes other immune defense mechanisms that are directed against extracellular stressors - such as bacteria or allergens.

 An excessive cortisol level or an overshooting of the cortisol response can lead to an overreaction of the immune system to external substances that are not actually dangerous - an allergy.

-More information on the immunological effect of cortisol can be found at Adrenal cortex (3rd stage)
+More information on the immunological effect of cortisol can be found at Adrenal cortex (3rd increment)

 There is also a connection between allergies and histamine,15

 .
-Histamine interferes with the dopamine metabolism and, like almost all ADHD medications, increases histamine levels. and in some cases increases the breakdown of histamine itself .
+Histamine interferes with the dopamine metabolism and, like almost all ADHD medications, increases histamine levels and, in some cases, the breakdown of histamine itself .

 5. Cardiovascular problems 43% (vs. 18%)